ErgonomicQ/Accesibility-Clean-Up/README.md

 ## Description

 This repo is for a boot camp exersize showing a understanding of semantic HTML elements, proper CSS styling, and image labeling, with focus on accessibility.
-I have added the MIT Licence as to ask for feedback on the work, though I cannot accept changes from outside users at this time.
+I have added the MIT Licence to the readme as to ask for feedback on the work.

 ## Installation